Medically reviewed and verified by Dr. Greg Grillo

 There are various brands and types of hockey mouth guards in the market today, but only a premium, custom-made mouth guard guarantees protection, comfort, and durability.

 The next time you shop for hockey mouth gear, check out our custom guards.
-Use the guidelines given in this article when shopping for a hockey mouth guard and you’ll dramatically lower the risk of serious dental injuries
+Use the guidelines given in this article when shopping for a hockey mouth guard.
+You’ll dramatically lower the risk of serious dental injuries as well as enjoy the custom fit of a mouth guard made just for you.

 Key points to remember